Devisrisamidurai/Devops/cmhz22hso000202jv9fkmgjts.md

 So far, we saw how to get deployments, services separately.
 Now, we can get altogether with just a single command.
 As you can see below,

-it gives the pods→ services→ deployements→replicaset in the hierarchy.
+it gives the **pods→ services→ deployments→ replicaset** in the hierarchy.

 ```bash
 $ kubectl get all